kailash-manasarovar/statement/docs/next-batch.md

 1. Texting Rich Freed from the Spa Samui desperate for some help.
 He texts me back he is in Bali.

+### January 2025

+1. Paul's description of how he caught Diana as she fell in Camden High Street!

 ### May 2025

 1. Babies and pregnancy signals in Israel module 2 May 2025 and how I read it as "when the investigation is over" and everyone can speak plainly, I might consider having babies.